 Foreign Countries of Concern: the People's Republic of China, the Democratic People's Republic of Korea, the Russian Federation, the Islamic Republic of Iran, Burma, Eritrea, Pakistan, Saudi Arabia, Tajikistan, and Turkmenistan.

-For-Profit Organizations (or For-Profit Entities): Entities organized for-profit (including Large Businesses or Small Businesses).
+For-Profit Organizations (or For-Profit Entities): Entities organized for-profit that are Large Businesses or Small Businesses as those terms are defined elsewhere in this Glossary.

 GOCOs: U.S. Government Owned, Contractor Operated laboratories.